 Before beginning an event, meeting, or conference, it is proper protocol to acknowledge the host nation, its people and its land.
 You may hear someone begin an event by saying something like this:“Before we begin, I would like to acknowledge that we are meeting today on the traditional territories of the ________________ people (or Nation).
 We thank them for allowing us to meet and learn together on their territory.”

-Here is a map of the First Nation traditional territories in British Columbia:
+Here is a map of some of the First Nation traditional territories in British Columbia:

 - Fig 1.6: Map showing First Nations territories in B.C. by the British Columbia Ministry of Education.
 It is not subject to the Creative Commons license and may not be reproduced without the prior and express written consent of the British Columbia Ministry of Education.